Swollen glands are a sign the body is fighting an infection. They usually get better by themselves in 2 to 3 weeks.

 See a GP if:

-- your swollen glands are getting bigger or they have not gone down within 2 weeks
+- They're getting bigger or they've not gone down within 1 week

 - they feel hard or do not move when you press them

-- you have swollen glands and no other signs of illness or infection
+- you have no other signs of illness or infection

 - you have swollen lymph glands just above or below your collar bone (the bone that runs from your breastbone to each of your shoulders)